 The Squeak In The Toy Sounds Like Prey

 As awful as it sounds, squeaky toys sound like the cry of prey after it has been nabbed by the predator.
 That squeaky toy looks and sounds cute to you, but your dog may imagine that he has a baby rabbit in his mouth!
 Be vigilant with squeaky toys.
 Many dogs are driven to find the source of the sound and will shred the toy in search of it and then eat the parts.

 Should I Be Concerned That My Pet is Obsessed With His Toys?

 It’s a hard call to make.
-In almost all cases, your dog just really likes his or her toy or the play time that he or she associates with it.
+In almost all cases, your dog just really likes his toy or the play time that he associates with it.
 Certainly if your dog is snapping at you or other dogs if you try to take the toy away or if your pet continues to search for the toy long after playtime is over, you should consult one of our doctors on what to do.
 Remember that some breeds have been bred for generations for traits like hunting or herding.
 These breeds are especially eager to seek out prey, kill it, or round it up.
 Your dog’s obsessive behavior may really just be a sign that he needs a better way to blow off all his excess energy.